-- Britain has voted 52 to 48 percent in a referendum to withdraw from the European Union.
+- The United Kingdom has voted 52 to 48 percent in a referendum to leave the European Union.
 The difference is more than one million votes.

-- England and Wales strongly supported an exit while Scotland and Northern Ireland largely voted to remain, raising the specter of further constitutional upheaval.
+- England and Wales strongly supported Brexit while Scotland and Northern Ireland largely voted to remain, raising the specter of further constitutional upheaval.

 - London and other metropolitan areas voted to stay in, revealing a deep split in British society.

 - The pound fell to its lowest level against the dollar since 1985 as markets reacted to the result.

 - Prime Minister David Cameron, who campaigned to keep the United Kingdom in the EU, announced his resignation.

 The Atlantic Sentinel is supported by readers.
 You can make a donation on PayPal or subscribe to my newsletter on Substack for €5 (= $5) per month.